kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 #### Critical rendering path

 We mentioned before that 'html-webpack-plugin' automatically injects all Webpack-generated `.js` and `.css` files for us in our `index.html`.
-But we don't want to do that now to have full control over resources ordering, and setting resource hints.
+But we don't want to do that now to have full control over ordering our assets and setting the resource hints.
 So let's disable the auto-injection:

 ```javascript
 // webpack.production.js